Solving influence diagrams via efficient mixed-integer programming formulations and heuristics

 \subsubsection{N-monitoring}

-For the N-monitoring example presented in \citet{salo2022}, we can perform a similar analysis.
+We can perform a similar analysis for the N-monitoring example presented in \citet{salo2022}.
 The problem consists of $2n+2$ decision and chance nodes, where $n$ is the number of report-action pairs.
 As in the pig farm problem, $|S_j|=2$ for all nodes $j \in C \cup D$.